 Managed Bare Metal Essentials Service Level Agreement

-This Managed Bare Metal Essentials Service Level Agreement (this "SLA") is a policy governing the use of the OVHcloud Services within the Managed Bare Metal Essentials product family and applies separately to each Customer using these OVHcloud Services.
-In the event of a conflict between the terms of this SLA and the OVHcloud Terms of Service (the "Terms of Service"), the terms and conditions of this SLA apply, but only to the extent of such conflict.
+This Managed Bare Metal Essentials Service Level Agreement (this "SLA") applies to the extent Customer purchases a subscription to use Bare Metal Essential products and services (individually referred to as the "Service" and collectively referred to as the "Services") from OVHcloud.
+In the event of a conflict between this SLA and the OVHcloud Terms of Service (the "Terms of Service"), this SLA shall apply, but only to the extent of such conflict.
 Capitalized terms used herein but not defined herein shall have the meanings set forth in the Terms of Service.

 Limitations